ptitSeb/box64/docs/USAGE.md

  * 1 : Use Wrapped native libs even if path is absolute

 #### BOX64_PREFER_EMULATED *
-Box64 will prefer emulated libs first (execpt for glibc, alsa, pulse, GL, vulkan and X11
+Box64 will prefer emulated libs first (except for glibc, alsa, pulse, GL, vulkan and X11
  * 0 : Native libs are preferred (Default.)
  * 1 : Emulated libs are preferred (Default for program running inside pressure-vessel)